Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Introduction

-In the past few years, a quantum-optical model has been put forward to understand the effects of gravitational redshift on the quantum state of photons that propagate in (weakly) curved spacetime \cite{Bruschi:Ralph:2014,Alanis:Schell:Bruschi:2023}.
+In the past few years, a quantum-optical model has been put forward to understand the effects of gravitational redshift on the quantum state of photons that propagate in (weakly) curved spacetime \cite{Bruschi:Ralph:2014,Alanis:Schell:Bruschi:2023}, which we refer to as the \emph{Quantum-Optical Gravitational Redshift Model (QOGRM)}.
 Gravitational redshift is a celebrated prediction of general relativity, where a photon sent by a user at one location is received with a different frequency by a second user located at another point in a gravitational field \cite{Einstein:1908,Wald:1995}.
-The change in frequency profile, or the mode of the photon, is concomitant with the change in its quantum state.
-The effective description of this process has been shown to correspond to a multimode-mixer \cite{Bruschi:Schell:2023}, that is, a quantum optical process where two or more modes of the electromagnetic field are mixed linearly \cite{Adesso:Ragy:2014}.
-This process is known as a \textit{passive} transformation that preserves the total number of particles or field excitations.
-The main idea is that the overlap of the photonic mode with the original one, as it travels in curved spactime, changes and the new mode increasingly overlaps with other modes.
-In particular, it was suggested that it is possible to consider $N$ initial modes of choice and collect all of the remaining (infinite) modes into a single ``environment'' mode that absorbs the information lost due to the mode-mixing effect.
-Subsequent work further characterized this effect at the overlap of relativity and quantum field theory.
-For example, it has been shown that it can be exploited for precise measurements of distances or the mass of the Earth using quantum states of light as input \cite{Bruschi:Datta:2014,Kohlrus:Bruschi:2017,Kohlrus:Bruschi:2019}, for interference experiments \cite{Barzel:Bruschi:2022}, for weakening the non-Markovian dynamical behaviour of photons \cite{PhysRevD.108.126011}, or for enhancing the precision of phase estimation of two qubit system states \cite{PhysRevD.111.026007}.
-Regardless of the progress \cite{Alanis:Schell:Bruschi:2023,molaei2024photongravitycouplingschwarzschildspacetime}, an underlying assumption has always been implicitly made: the multimode-mixing model applies regardless of the magnitude of the redshift or of other relevant parameters of the problem, such as the bandwidth or average frequency of the spectrum.
-The validity of this assumption has not yet been questioned.
-A pictorial representation of the basic process can be found in Figure~\ref{fig:initial}.
+The change in frequency profile, or the mode of the photon, occurs concomitantly with the change in its quantum state.
+The effective description of this process has been shown to correspond to a multimode mixer \cite{Bruschi:Schell:2023}, that is, a quantum optical process where two or more modes of the electromagnetic field are mixed linearly without a variation in the total number of excitations.
+Processes with such properties are known as a \textit{passive} transformation in the language of quantum optics \cite{Adesso:Ragy:2014}.
+The main idea is that the overlap of the photonic mode with the original one, as it travels in curved spacetime, changes and the new mode increasingly has support on other modes.
+In particular, it was suggested that it is possible to consider $N$ initial modes of choice and collect all of the remaining (infinite) modes into a single ``environment'' mode that absorbs the information leaking out of the subsystem of interest due to the mode-mixing effect.
+A pictorial representation of the basic photon-exchange process can be found in Figure~\ref{fig:initial}.